-Employment and demographic trends, demand for skills, and economic inequality are changing the demands placed on the Chicago region's workers, as well as adult education and training programs.
+Employment and demographic trends, demand for skills, and economic inequality are changing the demands placed on workers, as well as on adult education and training programs.
 Technological advancements are augmenting work in most occupations and at all skill levels, altering how workers use their time and conduct tasks.
 Residents increasingly need to earn additional post-secondary training to enter the workforce and continuously enhance their skills over time to stay in the workforce.
 Applicants increasingly need to demonstrate improved problem solving, literacy, numeracy, professional, and communication skills to be competitive in the job market.
 Workers increasingly need to interact adeptly with technology to anticipate, identify, and resolve problems.

-These trends deepen concerns that technological advances, industry shifts, and other macro issues could exacerbate existing trends toward job market polarization.
+These trends deepen concerns that technological advances, industry shifts, and other macro issues could exacerbate existing trends toward "job polarization."
 Since 1980, relative demand for labor has been concentrated in either low-skilled (e.g., personal services or food production) or high-skilled jobs (management and professional occupations), accompanied by an erosion of those in the middle.
 In particular, technology has helped to automate or streamline many repetitive tasks, while augmenting higher skilled jobs.
-The profile of a middle-income job -- traditionally in middle-skilled construction, production, or clerical roles -- has shifted toward occupations that require more training.
-Many workers in the Chicago region face the prospect of higher training requirements for fewer middle-skill, middle-wage jobs in occupations dramatically different from those of the past.
-These economic realities have contributed to a decline in real median household income nationwide and a 4.9 percent decline in the Chicago metropolitan area during 1989-2016.
+The profile of a middle-income job -- traditionally in middle-skilled construction, production, or clerical roles -- has shifted toward